forrest79/phpgsql/docs/db.md

 */
 ```

-> There're some PostgreSQL types, that is hard to convert to PHP type (some types of arrays, hstore...) and this types can be simple converted to the JSON in a DB and this JSON can be simply converted in PHP.
-Parser throw an exception and give you a hint - convert type in SELECT to JSON.
+> There're some PostgreSQL types that are hard to convert to the PHP type (some types of arrays, hstore...), and these types can be simply converted to the JSON in a DB, and this JSON can be simply converted in PHP.
+The parser throws an exception and gives you a hint - convert type in SELECT to JSON.
 If you need parsing without converting to JSON, you need to write your own PHP logic (and you can create a pull-request for this :-)).

 > Internal info: There is the interface `Forrest79\PhPgSql\Db\ColumnValueParser` that is required by the `Row` object.
 Main implemetation is in the `Result` object, that makes the real values parsing.
 Second is the `DummyColumnValueParser` that is used for manually created rows or for unserialized rows and this parser does nothing and just return a value.

 ### How to extend default data type parsing

 If you need to parse some special DB type, you have two options.
-You can create your own data type parser implementing interface `Forrest79\PhPgSql\Db\DataTypeParser` with the only one public function `parse(string $type, ?string $value): mixed`, that get DB type and value as `string` (or `NULL`) and return PHP value.
+You can create your own data type parser implementing interface `Forrest79\PhPgSql\Db\DataTypeParser` with the only one public function `parse(string $type, string|NULL $value): mixed`, that get DB type and value as `string` (or `NULL`) and return PHP value.
 The second option is preferable - you can extend existing `Forrest79\PhPgSql\Db\DataTypeParsers\Basic` and only add new/update existing types.

 To use your own data type parser, set it on connection with the method `setDataTypeParser()`.